lightstep/opentelemetry-auto-instr-python/docs/basic_usage.rst

     # ...
     # ...

-API details of the decorator can be found here :py:meth:`ddtrace.Tracer.wrap`.
+API details of the decorator can be found here :py:meth:`oteltrace.Tracer.wrap`.

 Context Manager
 ^^^^^^^^^^^^^^^

-To trace an arbitrary block of code, you can use the :py:mod:`ddtrace.Span` context manager::
+To trace an arbitrary block of code, you can use the :py:mod:`oteltrace.Span` context manager::

   # trace some interesting operation